College Events Enrichment Opportunities Scholarships Services

 Governor's School offers selected gifted and talented high school students intensive learning experiences in Emerging Technologies, Humanities, International Studies, Prospective Teachers, Scientific Exploration of Tennessee Heritage, Scientific Models and Data Analysis, Sciences and Engineering, Computational Physics, Agricultural Sciences, and Innovation & Entrepreneurship.
 Present juniors and sophomore students who would like to participate in a challenging and high-intensity 5 to 6-week program in one of the ten areas should go online to obtain an application for the specific schools they are interested in.
 All applications need to be submitted to guidance no later than November 14, 2016 as counselors need time to complete their portion of the applications. www.tn.gov/education/topic/tdoe-governors-schools

 Here you will find dates and information for campus visits,events, and dates when college representative will be visiting GHS.
 Also check the calendar for a concise list of dates seniors need to know.
 Because of the number of colleges giving us notice of preview days, only in-state colleges and those out of state colleges that are frequented by our students will have preview days included on the calendar, but all will be listed here.

-Students interested in visiting Northeast State must have an appointment.
-Appointments can be made in one of two ways: 1) by calling 423.323.0243, or 2) by signing up online via our website www.NortheastState.edu and clicking on the Schedule a Campus Visit link.
-A typical campus visit lasts an hour to an hour and a half and includes an overview of the college facilitated by one of our enrollment specialists followed by a campus tour led by one of our students.
-These visits can also be tailored based on the student’s interests by having them meet with faculty or other campus personnel if requested.
+Students going to Northeast State for a College Day Visit must have an appointment.
+Appointments can be made in one of two ways: 1) calling 423.323.0243, or 2) signing up online via our website www.NortheastState.edu and clicking on the Campus Tours link at the bottom of our homepage.
+Campus visits normally last an hour to an hour and a half and include an overview of the college facilitated by one of our enrollment specialists followed by a campus tour led by one of the students.